 As we slowly wind down to the end of the first month of the new year and welcome a new moon in Aquarius (It’s amazeballs), We commemorate one of our generation’s most prolific rappers and social activists’ birthday today.
 NOT FOR DEBATE.
 It has been a long journey being a fan of J. Cole, his music, his movement and everything he represents.
-From his ‘Dollar and a dream‘ pop-up concert series, to housing his childhood home rent-free to single mothers in his hometown of North Carolina, J. Cole has chosen to use his celebrity status to bring awareness to many of today’s social issues.
+From his ‘Dollar and a dream‘ pop-up concert series to housing his childhood home rent-free to single mothers in his hometown of North Carolina, J. Cole has chosen to use his celebrity status to bring awareness to many of today’s social issues.
 So in honor of his 32nd birthday, I came up with a short list of J’s most politically-charged moments.
 Oh, and don’t let Trump’s presidency distract you from the fact that J. Cole went platinum with no features.

 1. J. Cole’s ” Be Free” Performance:

-Back in December of 2014, while promoting his album 2014 Forest Hill Drive, J. Cole visited ‘Late Show With David Letterman‘ and performed a very emotionally-charged song titled Be Free.
-Be Free, a song that related to the issues that was happening in Ferguson, Missouri after the death of native Michael Brown.
+Back in December 2014, while promoting his album 2014 Forest Hill Drive, J. Cole visited ‘Late Show With David Letterman‘ and performed a very emotionally-charged song titled Be Free.
+Be Free, a song that related to the issues that were happening in Ferguson, Missouri after the death of native Michael Brown.
 J. Cole even added a new verse to the track for the performance, which is believed to have been influenced by the decision of not prosecuting the officers responsible for the death of Michael.

 Forget this chain ’cause this ain’t me,

 So elated we celebrated like Obama waited until his last day in office to tell the nation brothers is getting their reparations, hey…